Detecting State Changes in Functional Neuronal Connectivity using Factorial Switching Linear Dynamical Systems: Introduction

 Other works have used discrete state-space models to capture evolving functional connectivity.
 These approaches capture the idea that a dynamical system---in our case, temporal MEA recordings---can be explained in terms of a small number of underlying behavioral patterns.
 In the simplest state-space model, hidden Markov models (HMMs) model neuronal activity as arising from one of a small number of underlying activity patterns \citep{paninski2010new}.
 Switching linear dynamical systems (SLDS) extend this by characterizing each activity pattern using a linear dynamical system \citep{petreska2011dynamical}.
-Extensions add additional structure between the latent states, allowing for more flexible dynamics \citep{pmlr-v54-linderman17a,nassar2018tree,geadahparsing}.
+Extensions add additional structure between the latent states, allowing for more flexible dynamics \citep{pmlr-v54-linderman17a,nassar2018tree,geadahparsing, fox2008nonparametric}.
 These approaches, however, make the unrealistic assumption that neuronal activity can be partitioned into a small number of \textit{a priori} independent activity patterns.
 They lack the capacity to detect multiple network patterns simultaneously, as occurs in complex brain networks.
+More broadly, this single-state bottleneck is a fundamental limitation whenever the data-generating process involves multiple latent components whose activations overlap in time.

 New methods are needed to identify changes in functional connectivity across seconds to minutes during MEA recordings, without making unrealistic assumptions about the nature of connectivity changes.
 In this work, we posit that neuronal activity can be decomposed into multiple subnetworks that can be activated jointly or separately.
 This allows us to capture overlapping patterns of behavior without the need to create a single state for each combination of active subnetworks.
-Factorial Switching Linear Dynamical Systems (\mymodel{}) replaces the single discrete latent state model at the heart of SLDS-based models with a factorial latent state model \citep[FHMM,][]{ghahramani1995factorial}, modeling MEA recordings in terms of latent features (or subnetworks) that can be turned on or off independently.
-Active subnetworks evolve according to a linear dynamical system.
-To facilitate inference, we formulate our latent state model using a continuous relaxation of the factorial hidden Markov model \cite{concrete} and perform inference using autoencoded variational Bayes \citep[AEVB,][]{aevb}.
-We first explore properties of \mymodel{} on simulated data, validating its ability to recover ground-truth additive latent structure.
-Second, we show how it can uncover interpretable latent structure in MEA recordings.
-Third, we show how it reveals a developmental increase in the number of latent features (or subnetworks) in human induced pluripotent stem cell (iPSC)-derived neuronal networks in vitro.